ichen-lab-ucsb/SCAPE-BYO/peak_pather/README.md

 `end_seq`               Path end sequence (e.g. 'CCACACTTCAAGCAATCGGTC')

- `-h`, `--help`            Show help message and exit `-i IN_TYPE`, `--in_type IN_TYPE`
+ `-h`, `--help`            Show help message and exit

+#### Optional arguments:
+These can be added to additionally configure pathfinding.
+Most require an additional argument.
+A comma indicates that an option can be called multiple ways.
+  `-i IN_TYPE`, `--in_type IN_TYPE`
                         Set input file type; default is 'counts', which assumes three lines of header data followed by lines